mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 .right-column[
 ## Choices made by Industry Players

-- RedHat: Completely redesigned their OpenShift PaaS to use Docker Containers and Kubernetes, and created Project Atomic
+- RedHat: Completely redesigned their OpenShift CP PaaS to use Docker Containers and Kubernetes, and created Project Atomic

 - CoreOS: CoreOS, created the company 6 months after Docker was announced with a goal of providing **GIFFE**